CounterpartyXCP/Documentation/Developers/counterblock_API.md

 - **param asset:** The asset to retrieve a history on
 - **param reverse:** By default, the history is returned in the order of oldest to newest.
 Set this parameter to True to return items in the order of newest to oldest.
-- **:return:** Changes are returned as a list of dicts, with each dict having the following format:
+- **return:** Changes are returned as a list of dicts, with each dict having the following format:
     - type: One of 'created', 'issued_more', 'changed_description', 'locked', 'transferred', 'called_back'
     - 'at_block': The block number this change took effect
     - 'at_block_time': The block time this change took effect